 As an immigrant at a young age, I have first-hand experience that has provided me with a deep understanding of the emotional and psychological challenges that immigrants especially children often face.
-Understanding the cultural norms, values, and belief systems of individuals is vital for providing effective and sensitive mental health.
-Some challenges can include anxiety, depression, post-traumatic stress disorder (PTSD), and even cultural adjustment disorders.
+Understanding the unique norms, values, and belief systems of individuals and their family dynamics is vital for providing effective and sensitive mental health.
+Some challenges can include anxiety, depression, post-traumatic stress disorder (PTSD), and even adjustment disorders.
 Being aware of the potential signs and symptoms can help in early detection and intervention.
 Untreated mental health issues for individuals and within families can have a lasting effect on both individuals and the family system as a whole.
-They can lead to strained family relationships, communication breakdowns, and a reduced capacity to support one another through life challenges, especially during the immigration and acculturation process.
-My approach highlights taking a holistic approach to mental health which considers not only individual but also family dynamics, cultural context, and the broader socio-economic factors that influence well-being.
+They can lead to strained family relationships, communication breakdowns, and a reduced capacity to support one another through life challenges.
+My approach highlights taking a holistic approach to mental health which considers not only individual but also family dynamics and the broader factors that influence well-being.
 I'm here to collaborate with you on your path to health and resilience.
 Remember, you're not alone, and together, we can work towards your unique goals.

-I am focused on the treatment of depression and other mood disorders, anxiety, adjustment, immigration, trauma, self esteem, empowerment, career counseling, health, aging, women's issues and spirituality.
+I am focused on the treatment of depression and other mood disorders, anxiety, adjustment, immigration, trauma, self esteem, empowerment, career counseling, health, aging, empowerment and spirituality.
 I am also able to communicate with Farsi speaking clients.

 The foundation of my work is always unconditional positive regard and I have an integrative treatment approach which is developed for each client's unique needs.
 For example the treatment might include techniques form modalities such as person centered, CBT, DBT, Mindfulness or the use of art.
 As we move towards understanding and growth there will be adjustments to the treatment with open collaborative discussions about the process of therapy.